isb-cgc/readthedocs/docs/source/sections/progapi/CWL_intro.rst

 **************************************
-Running a GDC DNA-Seq (CWL) workflow
+Running a GDC DNA-Seq workflow
 **************************************

 In this section,